 Supervising Editor: John B. Davis

 John Davis is president of OCTO, an NGO dedicated to providing innovative services to coastal and marine resource managers worldwide.
 OCTO's services include the newsletter MPA News, for which John has served as editor since 1999, and the OpenChannels.org forum on ocean planning.
-Prior to receiving his Master's degree in Marine Affairs from the University of Washington, he worked at Cutter Information Corp., editing and overseeing international publications on environmental management for an audience of corporations and government agencies.
+Prior to receiving his Master's degree in Marine Affairs from the University of Washington, he worked at Cutter Information Corp., and overseeing international publications on environmental management for an audience of corporations and government agencies.
 John also holds a Bachelor's degree in Biology from Swarthmore College.

 Editor: Sarah Carr

-Sarah Carr coordinates the EBM Tools Network, a worldwide network of over 6700 marine and coastal conservation and management practitioners that works to find the best tools and methods to address ecosystem-based management and marine spatial planning challenges.
+In addition to editing MEAM, Sarah Carr coordinates the EBM Tools Network, a worldwide network of over 9,300 marine and coastal conservation and management practitioners that works to find the best tools and methods to address ecosystem-based management and marine spatial planning challenges.
 Prior to becoming EBM Tools Network Coordinator in 2006, Sarah was a NOAA Sea Grant (Knauss) Marine Policy Fellow at US EPA where she brought together economists and natural scientists to discuss solutions to aquatic species invasions.
 She specializes in synthesizing and communicating marine science research to managers and bridging the social and natural sciences to help find effective solutions to conservation problems.
 She holds a Ph.D. in Marine Science from the University of North Carolina at Chapel Hill, a Diploma for Graduates in Marine Science and Geology from the University of Otago in New Zealand where she was a Rotary International Scholar, and a Bachelor's degree in Economics (magna cum laude) from Amherst College.

 Contributing Editor: Tundi Agardy